 1.1 Credit Concentration Risk

 The Company and its subsidiaries aim to appropriately diversify its loans to various groups of customers, focusing on high potential customers and attempt to prevent concentration of loans to a particular group of customers.
 Group limits and single limits are set in accordance with risk level of the borrowers.
 Analyzing and monitoring are carried out, and results are regularly reported to relevant committees to minimize risks from uncontrollable factors.
 Furthermore, the Company and its subsidiaries has loan portfolio management and analyzes the loan portfolios in general, and manages the portion of the portfolios in correlation with circumstantial changes for maximum return under acceptable risk levels.
-As of 31 December 2023, the company and its subsidiaries had granted loans totaling 67,191 million baht to debtors, marking a 3.57 percent increase from the previous year’s 64,876 million baht.
-The majority of these loans, accounting for 79.37 percent in 2023 and 82.39 percent in 2022, were hire purchases and financial leases.
-These loans were allocated across various industries including commerce, agriculture, transportation and logistics, construction contracting, and services.
-The remaining portion of loans, comprising 20.63 percent in 2023 and 17.61 percent in 2022, primarily consisted of secured business loans, which were allocated appropriately.
+As of 31 December 2025, the company and its subsidiaries had granted loans totaling 48,698 million baht to debtors, marking a 21.27 percent decrease from the previous year’s 61,855 million baht.
+The majority of these loans, accounting for 79.98 percent in 2025 and 75.07 percent in 2024, were hire purchases and financial leases.

 1.2 Risk of Non-performing Loans

 Non-performing loans are debtors with impaired credit and debtors with purchased or originated impaired credit.
 They have been the major concerns of each financial institution.
 They have adverse effect on earnings and capital of the Company.
 At this juncture, the Company and its subsidiaries have focused efforts on controlling credit quality through appropriate policies and procedures to regularly monitor the quality of the loans.
-At the end of 2023, the ratio of non-performing loans to total loans was 3.94 percent, compared to 3.59 percent at the end of 2022.
+At the end of 2025, the ratio of non-performing loans to total loans was 5.70 percent, compared to 4.33 percent at the end of 2024.
 The majority of these non-performing loans were from subsidiaries engaged in high purchases and asset management.
 Overall, the level of non-performing loans within the group was deemed acceptable.

 1.3 Risk from Collaterals